Are you the Peter Jennings I know?

 - is amateur radio operator VE3SUN.

-- invented and patented the MagicNotch audio filter.
+- invented the MagicNotch electronic filter.
+Patent US5438304

 - founded j.com in 1989 to market ham radio products - a too early dot com.